Brandon Beach: Political career

-Coronavirus exposure

 Beach was confirmed to have COVID-19 in early March 2020, showing symptoms on March 10, 2020, and being tested on March 14.
 In spite of showing symptoms, he attended a special session of the state Senate on March 16.
 The positive test results arrived on March 18.
 His actions led the entire Georgia State Senate, as well as staffers and others, to enter self-isolation and quarantine until the end of March 2020.
 Beach's failure to follow coronavirus protocols angered many within the Georgia State Senate.
 Governor Brian Kemp stated that Beach's actions were a clear example of what not to do if you felt sick.
 Testing confirmed at least four other members of the Senate with positive test results.
 Beach responded that he is "not a bad person", and that he thought it was bronchitis.

-Role in attempts to overturn the 2020 presidential election

 After Joe Biden won the 2020 presidential election in Georgia, Beach backed attempts to overturn the presidential vote in Georgia over baseless fraud allegations.
 Lt.
 Gov. Geoff Duncan subsequently stripped Beach of his chairmanship of the Transportation Committee.
 In July, 2022, Fulton County prosecutor Fani Willis announced that she had sent a target letter to Beach and two other Republican officials, warning them that they face indictment in connection with their role in the fake electors scheme, which was part of the attempts to overturn the 2020 United States presidential election.
 Beach in turn supported efforts to investigate Willis for having an inappropriate relationship with the special prosecutor she selected.

-Defunding of Georgia Public Libraries

 In January 2024, Beach co-sponsored S.B.
 390, which would withhold government funding for any libraries in Georgia affiliated with the American Library Association.
 The bill was drafted following the election of ALA President Emily Drabinski and allegations of the organization promoting a personal ideology and influencing librarian certification.